hyperion-cs/dhaf/README.md

 # Quick Start
 Below is a simple example of how to make dhaf work.
 1. Suppose you have two similar servers in different data centers, which both provide your web-service.
 They have the following IP addresses: 111.111.111.11 (master) and 222.222.222.222 (replica);
-1. Let us also assume that you have prepared three observer servers in different datacenters.
+2. Let us also assume that you have prepared three observer servers in different datacenters.
 They have the following IP addresses: 111.1.1.1, 112.2.2.2, 113.3.3.3;
-1. Install and start etcd on all the watchdog servers (if you have not already done so).
+3. Install and start etcd on all the watchdog servers (if you have not already done so).
 See details [here](https://etcd.io/docs/v3.5/quickstart/) and [here](https://etcd.io/docs/v3.5/op-guide/clustering/);
-1. Install dhaf (requires .NET >= 5.0) from sources;
+4. Install dhaf (requires .NET >= 5.0) from sources;
-3. Create a Cloudflare account with a free plan (this will be enough).
+5. Create a Cloudflare account with a free plan (this will be enough).
 Transfer there DNS management for your domain name;
-4. Create a configuration file config.dhaf, which has the following contents:
+6. Create a configuration file `config.dhaf`, which has the following contents:
 ```yaml
 cloudflare-api-token: <token>